 - property inheritance

-- a change to joint or sole ownership
+- a change to co-ownership or sole ownership

-Some titles have a special destination known as a survivorship clause.
-This transfers the deceased’s property share to the joint owner.
+Some titles have a special destination known as a survivorship clause, for example, equally and survivor.
+This transfers the deceased’s property share to the co-proprietor.

-If you have a survivorship clause, we can update the register on provision of evidence of death.
+If you have a survivorship clause, we can update (rectify) the register on provision of evidence of death i.e. a full extract death certificate and confirmation, from a solicitor, of non-evacuation of the destination.
 Otherwise, we will require the registration of a deed in the land register.

 Find out more about how to register a change of owner.

-If you have inherited a property following a bereavement, we recommend speaking to a solicitor.
+If you have inherited a property following the death of a proprietor, we recommend speaking to a solicitor.